 Walk Japan’s Tokyo Tour consists of a two-day itinerary.
 On both days we meet at the day's starting point as indicated in the itinerary.
 Walk Japan provides detailed instructions on how to join the tour at its starting point.

-Each day ends at around 5 pm in either Ryogoku or Asakusa depending on the itinerary for the day.
+Each day ends at around 5pm in central Tokyo with the specific end point depending on the itinerary for the day.
 The Walk Japan tour leader will help arrange onward travel to your accommodation or other desired location, or give recommendations for some of the myriad excellent local restaurants.

 For customers joining after the Nakasendo Way, the Tokyo Tour starts after breakfast when the Nakasendo Way finishes.